willymcallister/willymcallister.github.io/_articles/charge.md

 To this day, we have no idea why this rub-the-cat electric force exists, just like we don't know why gravity exists.
 It just does.
 We made up a story about charge to make us feel like we know what's going on.
 The idea of charge, real or not, leads us in the right direction for understanding electricity.

 The whole "acting at a distance" thing has always been puzzling, but we don't have a better explanation.
 When we study electrostatics, we draw lines of force leading away from charges flowing out into nothing.
 We play-act that these lines are real and we stick with this theory as long as it produces great results, which it does.
-This is a problem for physicists work on while electrical engineers go off to build stuff.
+This is a problem for physicists to ponder on while electrical engineers go off to build stuff.

 ## Benjamin Franklin